junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ## Act 2

-> Dean&Cas first notice Rory zapped away, run into Doctor/Amy (self-intros, Doctor/Cas discuss time flux), Doctor has River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location), Cas fly 4 of them to 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
+> Dean&Cas first notice Rory zapped away, run into Doctor/Amy (self-intros, Doctor/Cas discuss time flux), Doctor has River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
+>
+> Cas fly 4 of them to 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy

+### draft notes

+Dean: "Let me get this straight.
+You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
+This isn't your jurisdiction or something?
+Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
+Doctor: "All due respect, who's behind that?
+Also, USA almost trashed twice doesn't mean..."
+River: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
+Dean/Cas: "You can say that again."

+Dean distrust Doctor at first: "What?
+I'm supposed to just trust him like that?
+He's an alien with two hearts!"
+Cas: "I'm a celestial being with too many eyes and no body."
+Dean choked: "Which side are you?"

+Doctor: "People assume that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
+(DW310) (Dean: "That's just so British")

+Doctor: "Fascinating race, the weeping angels.
+The only psychopath in the universe to kill you nicely.
+No mess, no fuss, they just zap you into the past and let you live to death, the rest of your life used up and blown away in the blink of an eye.
+You die in the past and in the present, they consume the energy of all the days you might have had.
+All your stolen moments.
+They're creatures of the abstract, they live off *potential* energy." ("timey-wimey detector" Dean: "I made a better hand-made EMF than that when I was ten.")

 ## Act 3

+> Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory
+>
-> Dean/Amy volunteer to check Rory, Dean protect Amy & zapped away to Winter Quay, meet Rory; Dean/Rory try to find exit, surrounded by angels, back away in corridor, notice familiar angel face (Tasha, Samandriel), realize infection pattern
+> Dean/Rory try to find exit, surrounded by angels, back away in corridor, notice familiar angel face (Tasha, Samandriel), realize infection pattern

 ## Act 4

 > River break wrist (fail to change future), Doctor/River's love talk, Cas hear & cure River; Amy use Doctor's device to locate Dean/Rory, 4 of them go save, see room names, all witness old Dean die (Cas uneasy); River/Amy's love talk (Dean/Cas both hear)

+### draft notes

+Doctor/River: "Why did you lie to me?"
+"When one's in love with an ageless God who insists on the face of a 12-year-old, one does one's best to hide the damage" "It must hurt.
+Come here."
+"Yes.
+The wrist is pretty bad, too" "That was a stupid waste of regeneration energy.
+Nothing is gained by you being a sentimental idiot."

+River/Amy: "okay, why did you lie?"
+"Never let him see the damage.
+And never, ever, let him see you age.
+He doesn't like endings."

+Amy: "Husband, run!"
+River: "Husband, shut up!"
+Dean: (swallow) others: (amused, glimpse at Dean/Cas) Dean: (blush)

 ## Act 5